marlenelutz/safe-spoon/README.md

 ## 1) Run only server.py (preloaded data)

 First, clone the repository.
-Then follow the steps below.
+Navigate into the root folder and follow the steps below.

 ### Install